Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Welcome to Mist.md

 **things to find:**
 1. Tridents
-2. 30 Sleeping cots
+2. 10 Sleeping cots
 3. Multiple, Large Cages
+4. A pile of weighted nets.
-4. Around 10 Spools of Rope.
+5. Around 10 Spools of Rope alongside grappling hooks and crossbow launchers for the grapplers.
-5. A dead corpse: it is a miner, he died while struggling, a pickaxe with initials R.B can be found near his body.
-He was from [[Smears-burrow]].
+6. A dead corpse belonging to [[Reggie Brown]], initials R.B.
+He has a fishing rod with him, a bright yellow jacket he was known to wears, and nothing else.
+A DC 12 medicine check reveals he died in a struggle.
-6. A locked crate: DC 15 Slight of Hand to pick, reveals a strange, wet herb and multiple glowing vials.
+7. A locked crate: DC 15 Slight of Hand to pick, reveals a strange, wet herb and multiple glowing vials.
 It is Gillyweed and paralysis potions.

-Investigation reveals that this cave is home to nearly 30 creatures -- a massive amount.
+They are used to allow captured creatures to breath underwater and the paralysis potion is used to paralyze the captured creatures while they are transported.

+A DC 10 investigation check reveals that the cave was inhabited by many creatures of the sea.
+A DC 15 investigation check reveals the number of creatures, well over 30.
 #### Reward:
 The captain will offer anyone who returns his lock box half of what it contains -- a total sum of 500 gold of gems and jewels.